swipejobs/examples/README.md

 In a separate window, run the producer again without stopping the consumer.

-## Remaining Mysteries
-If you change the consumer properties, particular the buffer sizes near the end of properties file, you may notice that the consumer can easily get into a state where it has about 5 seconds of timeouts during which no data comes from Kafka and then a full bufferful arrives.
-Once in this mode, the consumer tends to not recover to normal processing.
-It isn't clear what is going on, but setting the buffer sizes large enough can avoid the problem.

 ## Cleaning Up
 When you are done playing, stop Kafka and Zookeeper and delete the data directories they were using from /tmp